Overall Score 6.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rank of protection offered by an enclosure, against dust and water.
-In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids such as dust, followed by the one that refers to protection against liquids (water).
+IP ratings refer to the rating of protection offered by an enclosure, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value represents protection against solids say dust, followed by the one that refers to protection against liquids (water).

 we are not yet certain of their rating with solids (dust)